Allegheny-Computer-Science-102-S2023/discrete-structures-executable-examination-three-starter/README.md

-If you are a student completing this executable examination as part of a class at Allegheny College, you will need to modify the source code according to the instructions inside of the five Python source code files in the `source/` directory.
+If you are a student completing this executable examination as part of a class at Allegheny College, you will need to modify the source code according to the instructions inside of the ten Python source code files in the `source/` directory.
 If you have questions about this examination, please see the course instructor during the examination time period.
 You must read and carefully all of the instructions in this file before starting the executable examination.